Friday, December 26, 2025

 Kiddie Black Belts and Commercialized Dojos aren't Hard Training Environments

+In mainstream Taekwondo, anyone under 16 is formally a poom (junior black belt), acknowledging they are not yet at an adult dan level even if they wear a black or halfred/halfblack belt.
 Commercialization in the 1980s dramatically shortened martial arts belt timelines by prioritizing profit over traditional mastery, turning dojos into businesses reliant on frequent promotions.
-Tae Kwon do related "Kiddie" Black belt programs, as Bret indicates he is a product of, targeted kids aged 6-12 with simplified curricula, basic kicks, forms, and breaks—promising black belts in 12-18 months to boost retention and parental buy-in and severely watered down and omitted rigorous standards.
+Tae Kwon do related "Kiddie" Black belt programs, as Bret indicates he is a product of, targeted kids aged 6-12 with simplified watered down curricula—promising black belts in 12-18 months to boost retention and parental buy-in.

 True Path to Shodan